Friendship Style Quiz Result

 What the research says

 The Anchor pattern aligns with what John Bowlby called 'secure base' relational behavior — being the person others orient to in distress.
-Research on caregiver-style adult relationships (Mikulincer & Shaver, 2007 and following) notes that secure-base providers have unusually strong outcomes for the people they support, and also unusually high rates of caregiver exhaustion when they don't have someone playing that role for them.
-The protective factor is bidirectional rather than unilateral secure-base relationships — friendships in which both parties can be the one who falls apart sometimes.
+Bowlby's original framing came from infant–caregiver attachment, but later work extended the secure-base construct into adult friendships and partnerships, where it describes the figure whose steady presence allows others to explore the world and return when shaken.
+Research on caregiver-style adult relationships (Mikulincer & Shaver, 2007 and following) notes that secure-base providers have unusually strong outcomes for the people they support, and unusually high rates of caregiver exhaustion when they don't have someone playing that role for them.
+The same body of work suggests that secure-base provision is sustainable only when the provider has reliable access to their own secure base.
+Mikulincer and Shaver describe this as part of the 'broaden and build' cycle: the caregiver's resources are replenished by being on the receiving end of care, not just the giving end.
+The protective factor is bidirectional secure-base relationships — friendships in which both parties can be the one who falls apart sometimes.
+An Anchor's long-term wellbeing depends less on doing the role better and more on building one or two relationships where the role can be set down.

 Frequently asked questions